Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 What does self-authoring mean?

 Self-authoring means actively writing your own life story through structured exercises.
-The term comes from the idea that each person can be the author of their own life story, consciously shaping its direction and meaning.
+The term comes from the idea that each person can be the author of their own life, consciously shaping its direction and meaning rather than being swept along by circumstances.

 Is Jordan Peterson’s self-authoring program worth it for clients?